Binh Duong Province, Southern Vietnam

 Calling code: 650

-Binh Duong Province has relatively level terrain, and is crossed by the Saigon, Dong Nai, and Bé rivers.
+Binh Duong Province has a relatively level terrain and is crossed by the Saigon, Dong Nai, and Bé rivers.

 Binh Duong has six districts: